Introduction

 That's the brain fog.
 That's the 2 PM crash.
 That's the constant feeling of dragging through the day.
 That's the cotton-wrapped-head sensation so many of my patients describe.

-The longer your brain stays in this state, the deeper it goes.
+And here's the part I have to be honest about: the longer your brain stays in this state, the deeper it goes.

 Think about it like a muscle you stop using.
 If you stopped using your left arm for two years, the muscles would weaken and shrink.
 Atrophy.
-The same thing happens to your reward pathways the longer they stay suppressed.
-The receptors become less and less responsive over time.

 Which is why you can't just wait this out.
 It doesn't get better on its own.
 If anything, it slowly gets worse.

-6. Mental Fatigue: How To Fix It
+Mental Fatigue: How To Fix It

 Now, when I first started understanding this, my instinct was the obvious one: if the brain has less dopamine and serotonin signaling, just give it more, right?